Tesla Door Handle Not Working? DIY Fix Guide (2026)

 For gear failure (most common):

-- Replacement gear kits are available online (~$30-50)
+- Replacement gear kits are available on Amazon (~$30–50): search Tesla door handle gear kit

-- Disassemble the handle unit
+- Disassemble the handle unit (4–6 small Phillips screws)

-- Replace the broken plastic gear
+- Replace the broken plastic gear with the new one

-- Reassemble and lubricate with silicone grease
+- Reassemble and apply a thin layer of silicone grease to gear teeth

 For motor failure:

-- Replace motor if dead (~$40-60)
+- Replace motor if dead (~$40–60 aftermarket)

 For complete handle failure:

-- Aftermarket handles available (~$150-250)
+- Aftermarket handles available (~$150–250): search aftermarket Model S door handle

 - OEM replacements from Tesla (~$300–500)